Call Now: 720-609-6094 — Free Estimates

 Why Cedar Outperforms Other Wood Fences

-Honestly, most wood fence failures we see aren't from weather.
+Most wood fence failures we see aren't from Colorado weather.
 They're from cheap lumber.
-Pine posts rot at the ground line within five years.
-Cedar contains natural oils that fight moisture and insect damage from the inside out.
-That's not marketing copy; it's why cedar has been the go-to fence lumber in Colorado for decades.
-Western red cedar holds up to freeze-thaw cycles better than pressure-treated pine and doesn't warp as badly through summer heat swings.
-You'll still want to stain it every two to three years if you care about color, but the structural integrity holds even if you don't.
+Pine posts rot at the ground line within five years, we've replaced dozens of them.
+Western Red Cedar contains natural oils that fight moisture and insect damage from the inside out.
+That's not a sales pitch; it's why cedar has been the go-to fence lumber on the Front Range for decades.
+It holds up to freeze-thaw cycles better than pressure-treated pine and doesn't warp as aggressively through summer heat swings.
+You'll still want to stain it every two to three years if you care about color, but structural integrity holds even if you skip a cycle.
+Any fence company near you selling pine posts as a comparable option is cutting your budget and your fence's lifespan at the same time.

 Post Depth and Footing Standards

-This is where fence companies cut corners most often.
-We set 6-foot-center steel posts in full concrete footings: not dry-packed, not gravel-only.
-In Colorado's clay-heavy soils, a dry-pack footing will heave and lean within a couple of seasons.
+This is where fence contractors cut corners most often.
+We set 6-foot-center steel posts in full concrete footings, not dry-packed, not gravel-only.
+In Colorado's clay-heavy soils, a dry-pack footing heaves and leans within a couple of seasons.
 Our footings go below the frost line, which matters when March brings a hard freeze after a warm February.
 Every post is plumb-checked before the concrete sets.
 You don't get a leaning fence six months after install.
+Wood posts in direct-bury concrete are a different story: they hold for a while, then they rot where the post meets the footing, and suddenly you've got a structural failure in the middle of your fence line.
+We use steel.
+It costs a little more.
+It lasts decades longer.

 Denver Fence Height Rules and Permits

-Colorado municipalities have specific fence height limits, and it's your permit, your fine if the fence is wrong.
-Most jurisdictions follow a 6-foot maximum for rear and side yards, 4-foot maximum for front yards.
+It's your permit, your fine if the fence is built wrong.
+Most Colorado jurisdictions follow a 6-foot maximum for rear and side yards and a 4-foot maximum for front yards.
 Anything above those heights requires a permit through Denver Community Planning and Development or your local building department.
-If your neighborhood has an HOA with an Architectural Review Committee (Highlands, Lowry, Stapleton, and others do), you'll need that approval before we break ground.
-We can walk you through what documentation is typically required, but we don't pull permits for you.
+HOA neighborhoods, Highlands, Lowry, Stapleton, and others, also require Architectural Review Committee approval before we break ground, regardless of height.
+We can walk you through what documentation is typically required and what to expect in the approval timeline.
+We don't pull permits on your behalf, but we won't start a job that's headed for a stop-work order either.

 Cedar Fence Styles We Install

-Board-on-board is the most popular choice for full privacy: alternating boards overlap so there's no gap even as wood naturally expands and contracts.
-Shadowbox gives you airflow with a partial privacy effect.
-Dog-ear is the budget-friendly standard option.
-If you want something with more visual weight, a cap-and-trim or lattice-top profile adds detail without a huge labor premium.
-We don't do decorative ironwork or ornamental picket on cedar builds; that's a different trade.
+Board-on-board is the most popular choice for full privacy: alternating boards overlap so there's no visible gap even as the wood naturally expands and contracts through the seasons.
+Shadowbox gives you airflow with a partial privacy effect, good for side yards where solid fencing feels heavy.
+Dog-ear is the standard budget option and there's nothing wrong with it for a clean, functional fence.
+If you want more visual weight, a cap-and-trim or lattice-top profile adds detail without a big labor premium.
+We don't do decorative ironwork or ornamental picket on cedar builds, that's a different trade.
 What we do, we do clean.
+Wood fence panels are cut and installed on-site, not pre-assembled off-cuts that don't fit your yard's grade changes.

 Pairing Cedar with Staining for Longevity

 A raw cedar fence left unfinished will gray out within one season.
-That's not structural damage (it's UV oxidation), but it changes the look significantly.
+That's UV oxidation, not structural damage, but it's a significant change in appearance that surprises a lot of homeowners.
 If you want to keep the warm honey tone or a richer brown, a quality penetrating oil stain applied within 30 days of installation locks in color and adds a UV barrier.
-We offer fence staining as a separate service, and we're direct about it: it's worth doing, but it's not an emergency if you don't get to it the first year.
-The wood won't fail.
-It'll just look different than you expected.
+We offer fence staining as a separate service.
+Honest opinion: it's worth doing, but it's not an emergency if your schedule doesn't allow it the first year.
+The wood won't fail without it.
+It'll just look different than it did on install day.
+Semi-transparent stain is the most popular choice, it preserves the wood grain while adding meaningful UV and moisture protection.

 What to Expect During Installation

 A standard residential cedar fence job runs two to four days depending on linear footage, terrain, and gate count.
 Day one is layout, post digging, and setting.
-Concrete needs cure time, so we don't frame and panel the same day posts are set.
+Concrete needs cure time, we don't frame and panel the same day posts are set.
 That's not inefficiency; rushing it produces fences that rack in the first year.
 The crew that shows up is Julian's crew.
 We don't sub out to whoever's available that week.
-If access is tight on one side of the lot, tell us before scheduling, because it affects how we plan the dig.
+If site access is tight on one side of the lot, tell us before scheduling because it directly affects how we plan the dig and whether equipment can get in.
+We work Monday through Friday, 7 AM to 6 PM.
+We don't schedule weekend installs, the crew does better work on a consistent schedule.

 Frequently Asked Questions